dcernst/dcernst.github.io/teaching/mat220f17/syllabus.md

 In order to receive a **passing grade** on the presentation portion of your grade, you must present **at least 6 times during the semester** and **at least once every 3 weeks**.
 Notice that I've described a minimum.
 To ensure a good grade, you should present as often as you can.
 Your overall performance during presentations, as well as your level of interaction/participation during class, is worth 10% of your overall grade.

 ### Quizzes and Final Exam ###
 We will have 7 quizzes this semester.
-The first one will be given during week 3 and then we will have a quiz every 2 weeks thereafter.
 Tentatively, the quizzes are scheduled for the following dates:

 - Quiz 1: Friday, September 8
 - Quiz 2: Friday, September 22